nextbreakpoint/flink-k8s-toolbox/README.md

 ## Create Custom Object representing Flink cluster

-Make sure the CDR has been installed (see above).
+Make sure the CRD has been installed (see above).

 Create a Docker file like: